DylanDeshler/SDS_323/excercise1.md

 ![](excercise1_files/figure-markdown_strict/unnamed-chunk-2-8.png)

     # the bootstrap distribution is approximately normal

+    # 95% confidence interval
     quantile(means, c(0.025, 0.975))

     ##       2.5%      97.5%
     ## -2.6278043  0.3682786

+I think the plots showcase my point without explanation, but I have also provided a more detailed explanation.
 To better analyze the data I defined delay as the sum of departure and arrival delay.
 When flying on a Saturday, we can say with 95% confidence that the average delay (a sum of departure and arrival delay) will be between 11.04 and 13.38 minutes.
 We know this because the bootstrap distribution is approximately normal.
 For wednesday, with 95% confidence the average delay will be between 11.44 and 13.61 minues.
-When analyzing delay by month, 3 distinct groups appear: September, October, and November easily have the shortest average delays; January, April, May, July, August, and February; and June, March, and December.
+When analyzing delay by month, 3 distinct groups
+appear: September, October, and November easily have the shortest average delays; January, April, May, July, August, and February; and June, March, and December.
 June is the begining of summer and the end of the school year, March has spring break for UT Austin and other nearby universities (when many students will be flying in and out of AUS on the same day), and December is the worst travel month of the year because of Christmas and winter break.
-The best days to fly out of AUS are wednesday and saturday, and the best months are September, October, and November.
-If we had all of the freedom in the world to plan our flight we would choose to fly in and out of AUS on wednesday and saturday of September.
+The best days to fly out of AUS are Wednesday and Saturday, and the best months are September, October, and November.
+If we had all of the freedom in the world to plan our flight we would choose to fly in and out of AUS on Wednesday and Saturday of September.
 Flying out on one of these ideal days, with 95% confidence we can expect our delay to be between -2.61 and 0.34 minutes.
 Meaning we will likely have no delays, and even more so our flights will be shorter than advertised!

 REGRESSION PRACTICE

 Import the raw data

     data <- read.csv("~/Desktop/SDS323-master/data/creatinine.csv")

-Lets take a look at the data

     summary(data)

     ##       age          creatclear